tmtlakmal/acme/README.md

 3. acme/agents/tf/MOdqn/agent.py : Multi-discount Q-learning Agent (Actor + learner)
 4. acme/agents/tf/MOdqn/learning.py : Multi-discount Q-learning learner
 5. acme/adders/reverb/transition.py [MoNStepTransitionAdder] : Creates sample for experience replay by multiplying the reward vector and discount vector and the reward dependent discount function.
-6.
+6. acme/agents/tf/actors.py : Linear Programming formulation

 ### SMARTS

-Note that the SMARTS simulator is connected to python interface via zeromq message interface.
+Note that the SMARTS simulator sholud be connected to python interface via zeromq message interface.
 The messages are transfered as JSON strings.
 The connection initiated from vehicle_env_mp.py file.
+Any environment can be connected to run_dqn.py to test against any other environment.

+transition.py : This file contains how to convert normal Q-learning Equation into Multi-discount Q-learning according the Equation given in the SEction 5 in the manuscript.

 ### Dependencies